 To work towards these aims, Monitor and the Silent Forest Group have together created the Monitor Songbird Lab; a joint effort to increase evidence-based research outputs on songbird trade and its effects on biodiversity.
 The Monitor Songbird Lab is coordinated by Boyd Leupen of Monitor and includes amongst other researchers, Simon Bruslund from the Silent Forest Group and Monitor Executive Director Chris Shepherd.

 The Monitor Songbird Lab initiative has already resulted in multiple publications, produced in collaboration with several different NGOs and universities.
-Furthermore, a comprehensive data package on the global songbird trade was developed in close cooperation with the Species360 Conservation Science Alliance and the University of Southern Denmark.
+Furthermore, a comprehensive data package on the global songbird trade; the Species Knowledge Index for Songbirds was developed in close cooperation with the Species360 Conservation Science Alliance and the University of Southern Denmark.
 As part of this project, the Songbirds in Trade Database (SiTDB) was created.
 The SiTDB is the world’s first global open-source songbird trade database.
 It is one of the Monitor Songbird Lab’s main ongoing projects.

 The SiTDB compiles all available national and international commercial trade data pertaining to live songbirds.
 Data from a wide variety of sources is collected for each species, including occurrence of trade, volumes, the domestic and/or international nature of trade, trade and trafficking routes and information on captive breeding records.
 By focusing on all available data (from peer-reviewed literature, published and unpublished notes by professionals in the fields of ornithology, aviculture and conservation, expert opinion, and direct observations in physical and online markets) for all songbird species, the SiTDB aims to fill knowledge gaps that have resulted from research- and data biases towards commonly traded species and species that are already protected in legal frameworks.